ycombinator/elastic-stack-testing/README.md

 * Install Ansible

-  In this repo see file: .ansible-version for version to install
+  In this repo see file: .ansible-version for version to install (It is recommended to use pip install ansible==version)

   http://docs.ansible.com/ansible/latest/intro_installation.html